natchi92/BASBenchmarks/README.md

 This is a repository for the benchmarks presented within the publication:

 Benchmarks for cyber-physical systems: A modular model library for buildings automation.
 Nathalie Cauchi, Alessandro Abate.
-Submitted to International Conference on Cyber-Physical Systems, 2018.
+Submitted to IFAC Conference on Analysis and Design of Hybrid Systems, 2018.
 Under Review

 This repository hosts the instances and descriptions of the benchmarks.
 It includes all the three presented case-studies.
 In each case we include a brief description of the underlying dynamics, together with details on the associated parameters.